threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 emit('update', payload, room=code)
 ```

-So it's difficult to play and win except bruteforcing.
-I think it's not a good idea.
-So I come up with XSS bug because the bot will access to the game.
+So it's difficult to play and win except bruteforcing but I think it's not a good idea.
+So I come up with an XSS bug because the bot will access to the game.
 Here is the bot's POV, so if we know the bot's board colors we can win:

 ![image](https://hackmd.io/_uploads/B1Hwsokill.png)

-Where we can have XSS?
-As we see, the username of bot is rendered but it is random so ignore it.
+Where can we have XSS?
+As we saw above, the bot’s username is rendered.
+However, since it is random, just ignore it.

 ```python
 username = f"BOT_{code}_" + os.urandom(4).hex()
 password = os.environ.get('BOT_SECRET_PREFIX', "") + os.urandom(16).hex()
 ```

-The thing we should look at is the cell content.
-It is innerHTML which is added from board which we loaded from file like codenames-1
+The thing we should focus on is the cell content.
+It is inserted using `innerHTML`, which comes from the board that we loaded from the file, like in codenames-1.

 ```js
 function renderBoard() {